 No good deed goes unpunished

-A year or two thereafter came an independent career woman who bought a bungalow about a mile away.
+A year or two thereafter came a spirited and engaged woman who bought a bungalow about a mile away.
 Drawn by many of the same qualities that appealed to us, and carrying with her the spirit of her modest upbringing in a small, rural Georgia town, she was all about community.
 Not in the way that the word gets used as a marketing gimmick but in the way community has existed for millennia: Connecting with those around you, coming to understand them as people, growing increasingly interdependent, and working together to create a better place to live.

 She was constantly plugged in.
 Not just with recent residents but with those who’d been around many, many years.
 To my eyes, she didn’t even see a distinction between the two.
 But if there were community meetings or initiatives or events to bring folks young and old, black and white, together to help mitigate things like crime or disconnection or aging or cultural conflict, you’d find her there, chipping in.